-GarageBand for iPad review
+GarageBand full review

 GarageBand ’11, part of Apple’s iLife suite, is a versatile application.
 With it, you can create musical scores by stringing together audio loops, play and record virtual instruments, record “real” instruments plugged into your Mac, create iPhone ringtones, record and assemble podcasts, create movie soundtracks, and play and record your guitar through modeled amps and effects.
 See also: GarageBand 11 review.